SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Experimental Setup

 \textbf{Retrieval success.} Retrieval success \(\mathrm{SR}_{\text{obj}}\) is the proportion of episodes in which the target object is correctly confirmed (set \(R_i\)=1 if confirmed, otherwise 0); when retrieval depends on navigation, an episode counts as successful only if both the goal is reached and the object is confirmed, and we also report the two components separately.

-\textbf{Hierarchical correctness.} Hierarchical correctness evaluates object placement in the memory tree: \(Acc_{parent}\)is the share of episodes where the predicted parent node matches the ground truth, while \(Acc_{path}\)is stricter—the root$\rightarrow$leaf path must match.
+\textbf{Hierarchical correctness.} Hierarchical correctness evaluates object placement in the memory tree: \(Acc_{\text{parent}}\) is the share of episodes where the predicted parent node matches the ground-truth annotation, while \(Acc_{\text{path}}\) is stricter—the root$\rightarrow$leaf path must match.
 Both are reported as proportions.

 \textbf{Description quality.} \textit{Color Acc} (attribute verification), \textit{Loc@parent} and \textit{Loc@path} (location phrase matches parent container or the full root$\rightarrow$leaf path).